-Domain names help you own your very own part of the Internet, giving your website a professional address and allowing you to craft a consistent brand through matching professional email addresses.
+Domain names help you secure your very own part of the internet, giving your website a professional address and allowing you to craft a consistent brand through matching professional email addresses.

 Navigating the world of domains and securing your new website address can be a little confusing.
-That’s why we’re going to break down the process of buying a domain into a couple of simple steps.
+That’s why we’re going to break down the process of registering a domain into four simple steps.

 First off, let’s start with a quick definition of domains.

 Did you know you come across and use domains every day?
 For example when you type “google.co.uk” into your internet browser.
 Domain names are the string of characters used to identify websites on the internet.
 For example, our domain name is “theukdomain.uk”.